About the Group

 MIPI I3C, released to the market in late 2016, was welcomed by the industry because it incorporates key attributes of I2C, SPI and UART.
 It enables manufacturers to combine multiple sensors from different vendors in a device, ensures high-performance and low-power operation, and is practical for smartphones, tablets, wearables, toys, gaming devices, medical, industrial and other use cases.

 In 2018, the board of directors approved MIPI I3C Basic v1.0, a subset of the MIPI I3C specification.
-MIPI I3C Basic bundles 20 of the most commonly needed I3C features to allow developers and other standards organizations to evaluate the incorporation of the specification into their sensor integration plans and design applications.
+MIPI I3C Basic bundles the most commonly needed I3C features to allow developers and other standards organizations to evaluate the incorporation of the specification into their sensor integration plans and design applications.
 Extending access is designed to encourage innovation in industries beyond mobile, support greater adoption and interoperability, and strengthen the ecosystem by providing a richer development environment.

 The working group recognizes that the sensor industry is changing rapidly.
 The group will work continually to maintain and develop updates to the specification to ensure it is meeting the market’s evolving needs.